Labros Filippou is a Los Angeles based multi-disciplinary artist, born in Karditsa, Greece.

 The realization of creating came late.
 His connection with art, however, was a familiar feeling that traced back to all his earlier years, growing up in a small village and being inspired by raw tradition, folk culture, and real people.

-His most recent project though, is Element, a short film he wrote and directed with Georgios Karamitsos.
+His most recent project though, is Element, a short film he co-wrote and co-directed.
 World Dog was the music that inspired the creation of the film and Stelios Faitakis‘ art work was the final piece that completed the project.

 (2009) Labros created “YIANNEIS“, a neo-psychedelia, avant-garde music project, where he is the lead singer and concept director.
 Notable moments in YIANNEIS’ creative path includes opening for David Lynch’s music project and his muse Chrysta Bell.
-The second album of YIANNEIS is going to be released in the fall of 2016.
+The second album of YIANNEIS is going to be released in the spring of 2018.

-(2015) Labros Filippou and Tilemachos Moussas founded “WORLD DOG“, an amalgam of Baroque opera and Greek folk music, that sounds like drum n’ bass, jazz, psychedelia, drone.
+(2015) Labros Filippou co-founded “WORLD DOG“, an amalgam of Baroque opera and Greek folk music, that sounds like drum n’ bass, jazz, psychedelia, drone.
 Only a few days after their debut concert, they were asked to be the opening act for Yasmine Hamdan, best known from Jim Jarmusch’s film “Only Lovers Left Alive”.
-The first album of WORLD DOG will be released in the fall of 2016.
+The first album of WORLD DOG will be released in the fall of 2018.

 (2016) Labros Filippou’s first solo album, IAVVV, came as the perfect storm.
 Extraordinary musicians gathered to create a cinematic, post-dramatic, noise rock, spoken word musical concoction, with a unique character and an original voice.

-(2013) Working with Tanztheater Wuppertal Pina Bausch for Daphnis Kokkinos’ solo ”ADDIO, ADDIO AMORE”, composing part of the music and singing.
+(2013) Working with Tanztheater Wuppertal Pina Bausch for Daphnis Kokkinos’ solo ”ADDIO, ADDIO AMORE”, where he composed and sang part of the music.

 As an actor,